shaharoded/TAKAutomator/README.md

     - trends
     - states to non-numeric concepts?
 No format / validation at the moment
     - states and contexts can only handle 1 inducer/derived ID at the moment.
 To expand we'll need to enhance the logic.
 3. Validation problem in TAKok for raw_concepts, as it will sometime fail to find the actual value in the XML to compare against the Excel, which will result in a warning that is not true.
+This happens because the validation function fails to correctly retrieve all of the values that should appear in the template from the generated TAK.
 Mostly annoying but harmless.
 These TAKs will be saved with the prefix _VALIDATE_ so you can manually monitor them.
 Happens mostry in `numeric-raw-concept` files where some values are under tricky hierarchies.

 ## Notes
 - Templates are stored under `tak_templates/` and must match Excel concept types